scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 * the attribute name from a set of broad categories
 * the attribute value, derived from the context the component is used in

+For example, this is some markup for a simple Design System button:

 {% highlight html %}
 <button class="ds_button">
     Start here